Host your election with Skypunch Technology and:

 - Member engagement scoring.
 By integrating into your own systems, an Association Membership System (AMS) in the case of associations, you will be able to factor the activity of voting into a member engagement score.

-While it’s true that setting up the election framework to consume Evote’s API into your own web site is a job for a bona fide web developer, it’s also a one-time job and not something that would need to be redone in subsequent years.
-There’s no additional charge for using the API, it’s a standard feature of Evote and one fully documented with step-by-step instructions in the Evote Integration Manual.
+While setting up the election framework to consume the Skypunch functionality into your own website is a job for a bona fide web developer, it’s also a one-time job and not something that would need to be redone in subsequent years.
+Be aware that usage of the API is only available for Enterprise edition elections.
 It’s not appropriate for every client, but the larger ones in particular should at least know that it’s an option and give it serious consideration.